iamWebLuk/Chat_App/README.md

 ```

-Its an easy way to use Javascript inside your file.
+It's an easy way to use Javascript inside your file.

-First we started to store our user only locally in an array on your memory and are the array gets cleaned everytime the files get changed and you save your changes.
-When you don't do anything with your code, the programm runs as long as you want.
+First we started to store our users only locally in an array and the array would get wiped every time the server restarted.
 Then we implemented a database and saved all our users in the database.

 We used the npm module passport for this.

 <br>
 For example our function

 ![auth](/media/auth.png)
 <br><br>